Synonym(s)

 General therapyThis section has been translated automatically.

-Regular rearrangement.
-This can be done with simple aids, such as a pillow or a rolled up towel.
-In the case of superficial ulcers, a normal mattress can be used first.The
+Regular repositioning, e.g. for paraplegics.
+This can be done with simple aids, such as a pillow or a rolled-up towel.
+In the case of superficial ulcers, the patient can initially be placed on a normal mattress.

-patient's independence must be promoted by the positioning, as much body surface as possible must lie on the mattress and a correct hip bendmust be
+The patient's independence must be promoted by proper positioning.
+As much body surface as possible must be supported and correct hip flexion must be ensured.

-For local decubitus prophylaxis of subcutaneous ulcers, the use of therapeutic positioning systems is appropriate, e.g. lying aids for treatment and aftercare such as foam mattresses for relief of the sacral area, alternating pressure mattresses or static and dynamic airflow mattresses.
+For local decubitus prophylaxis of subcutaneous ulcers, the use of therapeutic positioning systems is appropriate, e.g. lying aids for bedding and post-treatment such as foam mattresses to relieve the sacral area, alternating pressure mattresses or static and dynamic airflow mattresses.

 ProphylaxisThis section has been translated automatically.